 Create A Realistic Drawing By Adding Value To The plum

-Adding value to the plum will create a three-dimensional illusion an make the plum pop off the drawing surface.
+Adding value to the plum will create a three-dimensional illusion and make the plum pop off the drawing surface.

 Adding value is my favorite part of the drawing process.
 There is no better feeling than to watch a drawing come to life right before your eyes.

-Before you start to add value to your drawing, stand back to think about what you are going to be drawing.
+Before you start to add value to your drawing, stand back to think about what you will be drawing.

 Identify which direction the light is coming from and where the darkest values are on the apricot.